+The proposed alterations will result in a three (3) storey dwelling comprising a subfloor level utilised for storage, the existing ground floor level and proposed first floor level utilised for habitable living areas.
 The proposed alterations will create one (1) additional bedroom within the dwelling.
 The alterations will create new living spaces on the first floor.
 The proposed alterations will increase the gross floor area of dwelling by approximately 132m2, from 148m2 to 280.07m2.